dror27/dk-shack/vol2/songs/en/July Hymn.md

 We plan, we manage, then we wait\
 Prepare, stay safe and awake\
 But how about venturing afar\
-Stumbling for days, starting the car?\
+Stumbling for days, starting a car?\
 \
 Surely it's possible, but is it welcomed still?\
 Our ever adaptive spirit, now trained\